aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 [Amazon EventBridge Scheduler](https://aws.amazon.com/blogs/compute/introducing-amazon-eventbridge-scheduler/) is a feature from Amazon EventBridge that allows you to create, run, and manage scheduled tasks at scale.
 With EventBridge Scheduler, you can schedule one-time or recurrently tens of millions of tasks across many AWS services without provisioning or managing underlying infrastructure.

 1. **Schedule**: A schedule is the main resource you create, configure, and manage using Amazon EventBridge Scheduler.
 Every schedule has a schedule expression that determines when, and with what frequency, the schedule runs.
 EventBridge Scheduler supports three types of schedules: rate, cron, and one-time schedules.
 When you create a schedule, you configure a target for the schedule to invoke.
 2. **Targets**: A target is an API operation that EventBridge Scheduler calls on your behalf every time your schedule runs.
-Targets can include Amazon EC2 instances, AWS Lambda functions, Kinesis streams, Amazon ECS tasks, Step Functions state machines, Amazon SNS topics, Amazon SQS queues, Amazon CloudWatch LogGroups, and built-in targets.
-A target receives events in JSON format.
+EventBridge Scheduler supports two types of targets: templated targets and universal targets.
+Templated targets invoke common API operations across a core groups of services.
+For example, EventBridge Scheduler supports templated targets for invoking AWS Lambda Function or starting execution of Step Function state machine.
+For API operations that are not supported by templated targets you can use customizeable universal targets.
+Universal targets support calling more than 6,000 API operations across over 270 AWS services.
-3. **Schedule Group**: Scheduling groups help you organize your schedules.
-Scheduling groups support tags that you can use for cost allocation, access control, and resource organization.
-When creating a new schedule, you can add it to a scheduling group.
+3. **Schedule Group**: A schedule group is an Amazon EventBridge Scheduler resource that you use to organize your schedules.
+Your AWS account comes with a default scheduler group.
+A new schedule will always be added to a scheduling group.
+If you do not provide a scheduling group to add to, it will be added to the default scheduling group.
+You can create up to 500 schedule groups in your AWS account.
+Groups can be used to organize the schedules logically, access the schedule metrics and manage permissions at group granularity (see details below).
+Scheduling groups support tagging: with EventBridge Scheduler, you apply tags to schedule groups, not to individual schedules to organize your resources.

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.
 It allows you to define Event Bridge Schedules.